thegworld/gtx-browser/components/test/data/history/README.md

         $ ninja -C out/Debug/ sqlite_shell

-2. Run Chrome/Chromium with a fresh profile directory and immediately quit.
+2. Run Chrome/GTx Browser with a fresh profile directory and immediately quit.
 It doesn't really matter how long you run it, but there'll be less work for you if you quit early.